funovus/editor-wiki/Ui-XML-CommonAttributes.md

 #### Description
 [](description-start)
 The spacing of the UI frame's child elements.
 This function affects frames that automatically position their children, such as stacks or scrolls.
 For scrolls, this function should be called on the content frame returned by [GetScrollFrameContent()](Trigger-API-Reference-DCEI-Functions-Custom-UI#getscrollframecontent-1).
 Only works in legacy layouts.
+If you wanted to achieve a similar effect in a flex layout, you would have to adjust the children.
+See [FlexLayouts/Margins](Ui-FlexLayouts#margins).
 [](description-end)

 #### Example Usage